ahustis20/ExampleProjects/README.md

 # projects
-This repository contains different projects that I completed in Java and Python
+This repository contains different projects that I have completed in Java and Python respectively.